 Police: 1 killed, 2 injured in Bronx shooting

-NEW YORK -- One person is dead and two others are injured after a triple shooting in the Bronx on Saturday.
+"Everybody's carrying a gun already.
+They need more police officers on the streets and more patrol," Canaan said.

-Police say three men were shot on Clay Avenue in the Claremont section just after 7:30 p.m.
+It happened outside a deli grocery at the corner of Clay Avenue and East 174th Street in the Concourse section just after 7:30 p.m.

-A 27-year-old man who was shot in the chest was taken to St. Barnabas Hospital, where he was pronounced dead.
+Police say a 27-year-old man was shot in the chest.
+He was taken to St. Barnabas Hospital, where he was pronounced dead.

-The other two victims, a 39-year-old man and a 34-year-old man, were both shot in the leg and taken to a local hospital.
+The other two victims, a 39-year-old man and a 34-year-old man, were both shot in their legs.
+They are expected to survive.

+"I heard someone saying something in front of my building, and then they started shooting, like firing a gun off, and I got scared.
+And we saw the guy running," one witness said.

 Police say the suspected gunman fled the scene in a dark-colored sedan.
 The investigation is ongoing.